ParasJmail/React/3Adding_interactivity/Responding_To_Events/respond/README.md

     All of these styles are equivalent.
 Inline event handlers are convenient for short functions.

 Reading props in event handlers
     Because event handlers are declared inside of a component, they have access to the component’s props.
-Here is a button that, when clicked, shows an alert with its message prop:
+Here is a button that, when clicked, shows an alert with its message prop: Reading.js

+    This lets these two buttons show different messages.
+Try changing the messages passed to them.

+Passing event handlers as props
+    Often you’ll want the parent component to specify a child’s event handler.
+Consider buttons: depending on where you’re using a Button component, you might want to execute a different function—perhaps one plays a movie and another uploads an image.

+    To do this, pass a prop the component receives from its parent as the event handler like so:

+    Here, the Toolbar component renders a PlayButton and an UploadButton: PassAsProps.js

+    PlayButton passes handlePlayClick as the onClick prop to the Button inside.
+    UploadButton passes () => alert('Uploading!') as the onClick prop to the Button inside.

+    Finally, your Button component accepts a prop called onClick.
+It passes that prop directly to the built-in browser <button> with onClick={onClick}.
+This tells React to call the passed function on click.

+    If you use a design system, it’s common for components like buttons to contain styling but not specify behavior.
+Instead, components like PlayButton and UploadButton will pass event handlers down.